-This IP address will be the Default Gateway entry for all the servers on the Server LAN.
-In an installation with two WebMuxes, if a gateway IP address of 10.1.1.1 is used, this address will 'float' between the primary and secondary WebMuxTM.
-If the Primary went down, the 10.1.1.1 address will float to the backup.
+This IP address is on WebMux.
+It will be the Default Gateway entry for all the servers on the Server LAN.
+This address will 'float' between the primary and secondary WebMux.
+If the Primary went down, the address entered here will float to the backup.
 Please pay very careful attention that THIS IS NOT YOUR EXTERNAL ROUTER/GATEWAY IP.
 The IP address you put here will be assigned to the Server LAN interface.
 Make sure it is a unique IP address.

-In the single WebMuxTM setup, this address CANNOT be the same as the WebMuxTM IP interface address on the Server LAN.
+In the single WebMux setup, this address CANNOT be the same as the WebMux IP interface address on the Server LAN.
 When configuring a backup unit, this screen will not be displayed.
 Please continue to the Common Configuration section.